Pranshu-Tripathi/EventHive/README.md

 - Testing: `JEST`, `supertest`, `mongoose-in-memory-server`

+- Deployments:

+  - A pod running the express server.
+  - A pod running a mongo db to hold ticket data.

 - Routes

   - Get all tickets: Returns all the tickets by all the users that are not associated to a valid order. ( Avoid concurrent purchase).